Meet the Team

 Jason began doing tree work in his high school years, before joining the Marine Corps.
-After serving for 6 years, he returned to the trade, studied business, and founded Treeworks, Inc. After much work and many mistakes, Jason found the door had opened to a whole new level of potential for serving the community.
+After serving for six years, he returned to the trade, studied business, and founded Treeworks, Inc. After much work and many mistakes, Jason found the door had opened to a whole new level of potential for serving the community.
 The experience of owning and operating Treeworks, Inc. has developed his confidence in the crew and given him the freedom to think strategically and direct all efforts towards the highest level of customer satisfaction.
 The greatest reward is seeing the team’s synergy in action, as all crew members constantly rely on and challenge one another to be the best at their trade.
 Working daily with his brothers Luke and Zach has also been a unique blessing.
 His favorite activities include time spent with his beloved wife Valerie and five children, running, and shooting.
 If he were to be a tree, Jason would choose sycamore, because they are solid and able to stand fast against any storm.

-ISA Certified Utility Arborist | Certified Tree Care Safety Professional
+ISA Certified Arborist | ISA Certified Utility Specialist | Certified Tree Care Safety Professional | Certified Chainsaw Instructor

-As an ISA Certified Utility Arborist and co-owner of Treeworks, Inc., Luke has worked in arboriculture for 25 years.
+As a co-owner of Treeworks, Inc., Luke has worked in arboriculture for twenty-five years.
 He and his brothers Jason and Zach grew up doing tree work for their father, and eventually helped forge the Treeworks, Inc. of today.
 Since the birth of the company, Luke has grown in his dedication to high standards and in his appreciation of the team that makes those goals possible.
 He firmly believes the company’s greatest asset is the team itself, because of each crew member’s initiative and skill.
 In his own words, “The crew’s motivation is never monetary—it’s about customer satisfaction.”
 Aside from the guys he gets to work with, Luke is most proud of his wife Becky and their kids, and loves spending time with them in the outdoors.
 A few of his many rugged pastimes include archery, backpacking, and hunting.
 If he could sprout leaves and become a tree, Luke would opt for a hemlock, because they grow in remote, pristine environments and keep their foliage year-round.

-Senior Crew Leader
+Crew 2 Leader

 Having spent nearly the past two decades in tree service, Zach knows this trade.
 He also knows that it takes a special kind of team to accomplish the difficult tasks Treeworks, Inc. has tackled over the years for diverse companies.
 As one of the crew’s senior members, he believes that the loyalty of the team, forged by close and intense work together, is what has enabled Treeworks, Inc. to serve the community for so long.
 His favorite part of his job is watching the crew grow and learn from one another, always striving for the highest standards.
 Outside work, Zach and his wife run a greenhouse where they sell vegetables and flowers.
 He feels that the time he spends growing plants makes up for the time he spends cutting them down at work.
 If he could be a tree, Zach imagines he would be a sugar maple, since his pastimes include boiling maple syrup, and sugar maples are the easiest trees to clean up after cutting them down.

 Having grown up on a fruit farm, Becky has had a lifelong passion for plants and gardening.
 She went on to develop this interest at Michigan State University, earning a Bachelor of Science degree in horticulture with a minor in landscape design.
-She has designed and installed landscapes for both residential and commercial clients for 15 years.
+She has designed and installed landscapes for both residential and commercial clients for fifteen years.
 While landscape design has lately taken a back seat to raising a family, Becky continues to keep the financial and administrative cogs and wheels of Treeworks, Inc. running in the office.
 She is most impressed by the team’s professionalism and desire to lead the industry in technique and safety standards that are second to none.
 Travel, food (both cooking and eating), and spending time on the water are her favorite pastimes.
 If she had to choose her favorite tree (an impossible task) one of the leading contenders would be the Dawn Redwood for its nickname as the Eternity tree, its ancient history and the fact that it has one of the coolest Latin names: Metasequoia glyptostrobiodes, say that three times fast!

 Trained and inspired by their father Ranier Porter, the Porter brothers have worked for two decades to promote growth and service in arboriculture to the next generation and beyond.